-We currently have twenty national and international collaborations spanning the USA, South America, Europe and Asia covering areas as wide as materials research, nanophotonics, molecular photonics, self assembly, lasers, gratings, fibres, devices and systems.
-Applications in telecommunications, sensing, bio-diagnostics and much more are explored.
+We currently have twenty national and international collaborations spanning Oceania, the USA, South America, Europe and Asia covering both fundamental and applied areas spanning materials research, nanophotonics, molecular photonics, self assembly, lasers, gratings, fibres, devices and systems.
+Applications in telecommunications, sensing, bio-diagnostics and much more.

 Towards the end of 2010, after a long wait iPL labs are finally commissioned within the Madsen Building at the University of Sydney.
-During this process over the last two years, iPL has had an immediate impact in raising and expanding the School of Chemistry’s profile both locally and globally.
-It has become a model example of the University's new cross-disciplinary approach to research and engagement.
+During this process over the last two years, iPL has had an immediate impact in raising and expanding the School of Chemistry’s profile both locally and globally, setting new benchmarks for quality scientific work, influencing and maturing many groups there.
+It has become a model example of Sydney University's new cross-disciplinary approach to research and engagement, serving as a role model for many of its subsequent centres.
 The labs are part of a larger capacity building exercise for the University to offer novel and distinct approaches to photonics research, including from a materials perspective that was pioneered by iPL.
-Our impact has been immediately visible - the School’s annual reports show how we are one of the dominant research groups actively contributing across many fields and adding substantially to the national and international network s of the School, and therefore the Faculty and the University.
-The success in internationalisation, another important core activity of the University, has seen Prof. Canning join the Latin Regional Board of the University to assist further development in that and other areas.
-Finally, it has not gone unnoticed the impact of chemistry in a growing number of Nobel prizes in Physics, especially those important to photonics – the coming International year of Chemistry in 2011 is an opportune moment to reflect and consider how Chemistry, largely a molecular engineering discipline, is being borrowed by other disciplines to enable progress both in applied and fundamental science and engineering.
-The University of Sydney’s White Paper admirably captures this ambiguity about each discipline and the need to have far greater engagement between fields, simply a measure of how integrated things have become as genuine sophistication in technology becomes the dominant influence in contemporary society. iPL through the School of Chemistry is well positioned to lead this charge.
+Our impact has been immediately visible - the School’s annual reports show how we were one of the dominant research groups actively contributing across many fields, expanding and transforming the scope of chemistry in new ways, adding substantially to the national and international networks of the School, the Science and Engineering Faculties and the University.
+The success in internationalisation, another important core activity of the University, has seen Prof. Canning join the Latin Regional Board of the University to assist further development in that and other areas, as well as contributing to many aspects of international engagement elsewhere.
+Finally, it has not gone unnoticed the impact of chemistry in a growing number of Nobel prizes in Physics, especially those important to photonics – the International year of Chemistry in 2011 reflected how much of chemistry has essentially become engineering in nature, servicing many other fields and applications. iPL has been at the forefront of breaking down barriers between Faculties with students from Physics, Chemistry and Engineering all joining.
+The University of Sydney’s recent White Paper admirably captures this ambiguity about each discipline and the need to have far greater engagement between fields,.

-This website is only a brief summary of our activities and literature.
+This website is only a brief summary of our activities.
 For more specific project details please do not hesitate to contact us.

 - Glass and materials science